ulf-rodened/remarkable-basil/content/flu-faq.md

 ## Avoid using the bathroom on short flights

-If it’s a short flight, make sure you go to the bathroom before your flight takes off, New York-based primary care physician[Dr. Marina Gafanovich](https://www.mynycdoctor.com/)told TPG.
+If it’s a short flight, make sure you go to the bathroom before your flight takes off, New York-based primary care physician Dr. Marina Gafanovich told TPG.
 Why?

 “You have to understand that many people are sharing that bathroom,” she said.
 “And research suggests that there are significant germs on sinks, flush handles and toilet seats on airplane bathrooms.
 That is why it’s best to use paper towels when you touch the toilet seat or faucet or even the door latch.”